Building Kohn-Sham potentials for ground and excited states: Introduction

 In this document, we address the problem of $v$-representability in the quantum case at zero temperature, with ground or excited states, in pure and mixed settings, both theoretically and numerically.

-In a first part, we present a mathematical investigation.
-As shown by Lieb \cite{Lieb83b}, the exact inverse potential of a density $\ro \ge 0$ maximizes the functional $v \mapsto \exc{0}(v) - \int v \ro$ in $(L^p+L^{\ii})(\R^d,\R)$, where $\exc{0}(v)$ is the $N$-particle ground state energy and $p$ is defined in \eqref{dims}.
+In the first part, we present a mathematical investigation.
+As shown by Lieb \cite{Lieb83b}, the exact inverse potential of a density $\ro \ge 0$ maximizes the functional $v \mapsto \exc{0}(v) - \int_{\R^d} v \ro$ in $(L^p+L^{\ii})(\R^d,\R)$, where $\exc{0}(v)$ is the $N$-particle ground state energy and $p$ is defined in \eqref{dims}.
 Nevertheless, this functional is not locally coercive in this space as we will see in Section \ref{boil}.
-To circumvent this ill-posedness, we regularize the problem by discretizing the space of potentials, more precisely we restrict our attention to potentials of the form $\sum_i v_i \wei_i$ where the $\wei_i$ are fixed weight functions and $v_i \in \R$ are the parameters.
+To circumvent this ill-posedness, we regularize the problem by discretizing the space of potentials, more precisely we restrict our attention to potentials of the form $\sum_i v_i \wei_i$ where the $\wei_i$ are fixed weight functions and $v_i \in \R$ are real parameters.
 The discretization amounts to integrating the problematic short-distance degrees of freedom, and implements an ultra-violet cut-off.
-Our approach enables to show that for any $k \in \N$, the functionals $v \mapsto \exc{k}(v) - \int v \ro$ are coercive, where $\exc{k}(v)$ denotes the $k\expo{th}$ excited state energy, and this implies the approximate representability of densities by $k\expo{th}$ mixed excited states, with arbitrary precision.
-For $(d,w)=(1,0)$, where $w$ is the interaction, we show that we can take a pure state.
-Correspondingly, we define pseudo-discrete regularized Levy-Lieb and Lieb functionals by relaxing the condition $\ro_{\p} = \ro$ to $\int \ro_{\p}\wei_i = \int \ro \wei_i$ for any $i$, a similar approach was applied to optimal transport in \cite{AlfCoyEhrLom19,CoyaudPhD}, where the numerical efficiency seems promising.
+Our approach enables to show that for any $k \in \N := \{0,1,\dots\}$, the regularizations of the functionals $v \mapsto \exc{k}(v) - \int_{\R^d} v \ro$ are coercive, where $\exc{k}(v)$ denotes the $k\expo{th}$ bound state energy, and this implies the approximate representability of densities by $k\expo{th}$ mixed bound states, with arbitrary precision.
+For $(d,w)=(1,0)$, where $w$ is the two-body interaction potential, we show that we can take a pure state.
+Correspondingly, we define pseudo-discrete regularized Levy-Lieb and Lieb functionals by relaxing the condition $\ro_{\p} = \ro$ to $\int_{\R^d} \ro_{\p}\wei_i = \int_{\R^d} \ro \wei_i$ for any $i$, a similar approach was applied to optimal transport in \cite{AlfCoyEhrLom19,CoyaudPhD}, where the numerical efficiency seems promising.